Bankoga/golem/docs/connect_rules.md

 Diff rules/ways for connecting/stitching: Stitching (nxm -> cxr), Convolving (nxn -> 1, dilate, skips)

-From one Cell || Destination to: is there a diff?
+From one Cell || Pod to:
+is there a diff?

 Cell -> Dest
 Cell <- Dest

 Cells tell their container where to read from.
-The destination collects a list of all other destinations to read from at each timestep.
+The pod collects a list of all other destinations to read from at each timestep.
 All cells in a container read from that container Cells go to different places, with different spreads Dests tell their cells where to go based on a mapping of lxw's, and fill props for relevant PDs

-PD level maps of different levels of destination to destination mapping Dest -> Dest mapping are used by cells for projection & reception filling of connection paths
+PD level maps of different levels of pod to pod mapping Dest -> Dest mapping are used by cells for projection & reception filling of connection paths

 Cells to/from: